 What’s a Continuing Care Retirement Community?

-- Independent living apartments usually provide housekeeping, maintenance, community dining, and a full range of amenities as well as activities such as fitness classes.
+- Senior living options usually provide housekeeping, maintenance, community dining, and a full range of amenities as well as activities such as fitness classes.

-- Personal care support provides assistance with daily living activities such as bathing, dressing, and medication management as needed.
+- Personal care support provides assisted living activities such as bathing, dressing, and medication management as needed.

 - Skilled nursing care provides short-term, long-term, rehabilitative, and respite care to meet the health needs of residents.

-CCRCs are designed so that adults live independently in a private apartment for as long as they wish.
+CCRCs or life plan communities are designed so that adults live independently in a private apartment for as long as they wish.
 As their health changes, they can access the care they need in the same community.

 Benefits of Independent Living at a CCRC